Testing Protocols#

 Once connected, anything we type into the telnet input will automatically be relayed to the given port, and hence to the SMTP server.

-For instance, a QUIT command (followed by Return) will terminate the connection.
+For instance, entering a QUIT command (followed by Return) into telnet will be forwarded to the SMTP server, which will terminate the connection:

 $ telnet localhost 8025